libbyschuknight/tid_til/git_github/git.md

   >- Use the body to explain what and why vs. how

+## Setting up git with gitlab

+Good instructions on gitlab to follow.
+Had issues with ssh-keys and it was asking me each time I pushed for my passphrase.
+To solve this did ` ssh-add -K`

 ##### Amending a commit

 If you have made some changes and just want to add them to the last commit you made.